Rampriya92/InsightBox_CHI-2025_Workshop-submission/README.md

 ## Repository Structure

 - **Insight_box_prototype.ipynb**: Jupyter Notebook containing the core code for data processing and analysis.
-It loads journal entries, detects cognitive distortions, and address the distortions by providing counter reasons and generates insights.
+It loads journal entries, detects cognitive distortions, and address the distortions by providing counter reasons to let the user yeild insights into his own mind.
 - **simulated_journal.csv**: Example dataset with simulated journal entries.
 This serves as the input data for testing and demonstrating the prototype.
 - **prototype_result.csv**: Output file containing the analysis results.
 It includes detected cognitive distortions and corresponding insights.